micgro42/SaneDecayRescaling/README.rst

 1. extracting the decays of a particle from an EvtGen Decay.Dec file
 2. extract the decays from a reference ascii-file from pdg and warn in the following cases:

-   I. The decays has not been found
+   I. The decay has not been found
    II.
 The decay has been found but deviates more than 1 sigma from the reference value III.
 The decay has been found, but the branching fraction is above the limit from the reference file